Noah-Huppert/wallet-service/README.md

   the [semantic versioning scheme](https://semver.org/).
 - **Client configuration file schema version**: When the structure of client configuration files changes.
-This will require that authorities re-deploy their own applications with configuration files.
+This will require that authorities re-deploy their own applications with updated configuration files.

 Versions do not have to match other version (ex., The API & Python SDK are not released in lock step).
-However sometimes one may have to update a component to support a new version of another component (ex., Update The Python SDK to support a new API version).
+However sometimes one may have to update a component to support a new version of another component (ex., Update the Python SDK to support a new API version).